-Excessive mucus and phlegm may not be much of a conversation starter (unless you’re 14 and trying to spit the furthest).
-But if you have too much mucus, it can drive you crazy in search for solutions.
+Excessive mucus and phlegm may not be much of a conversation starter (unless you’re 14 and trying to spit the farthest).
+But if you have too much mucus, it can drive you crazy in search of solutions.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 First, consider that mucus has a purpose.
-This fluid is naturally made by your body every day, says laryngologist Paul C. Bryson, MD, Director of Cleveland Clinic’s Voice Center.
+This fluid is naturally made by your body every day, says laryngologist Paul C. Bryson, MD.

 “While the exact amount your body makes isn’t known, most experts think it’s about one liter a day,” he says.
 (That’s half of a 2-liter bottle of soda!)

-Mucus has an important role in the body.
-It lines many of your tissues.
-Its slippery consistency helps protect and moisturize, and it also traps potential irritants.
+Mucus has an important role in your body.
+It’s made by cells in your mouth, throat, nose and sinuses.
+Its slippery consistency helps protect and moisturize, and traps potential irritants.

-Your body can go into overdrive creating mucus and phlegm when you:
+Your body can go into overdrive creating mucus when you:

-“Environmental allergies can cause excess mucus or phlegm, as can food allergies, but the latter is harder to diagnose based on this symptom alone,” Dr. Bryson says.
+“Environmental allergies can cause excess mucus or phlegm, as can food allergies, but the latter is harder to diagnose based on this symptom alone,” Dr. Bryson explains.

 If the amount of mucus your body makes is uncomfortable, you might worry it’s a sign of a more serious problem.

-According to Dr. Bryson, mucus is typically not a symptom to worry about if it’s your only symptom.
+According to Dr. Bryson, mucus isn’t typically a symptom to worry about if it’s your only symptom.